TomatenKuchenDEV/docs/docs/boostmessages.md

 ## Settings {#settings}

+### Boost start and end message {#message}

+Setting for configuring the message which is sent once a user boosts the server for the first time, or removes its last boost.

 ### Boost message channel {#start-channel}

 The bot will send a message into this message once a user boosts the server for the first time.